smangul1/Microbe-scope/Genome_Coverage_Visualizer/MiCoP_Reference_Database/README.md

 1. Download submit-RemoveRefSeqDuplicatedGenomes_bacteria.sh and CheckDuplicationFromRefSeqFolder.py
 2. Modify submit-RemoveRefSeqDuplicatedGenomes_bacteria.sh as needed (change email address, directories, and RefSeq folder name (e.g., replace the word "bacteria" with "archaea"))
 3. Submit the Job to UCLA Hoffman2
 4. The results will be one text file (contains the removed genomes) and one folder (RefSeq_filtered) in the same directory that contains the RefSeq folder
+5. Summary reports of all genomes removed from NCBI-RefSeq that exist in the EuPathDB can be downloaded from: https://github.com/smangul1/miCoP/tree/master/Genome_Coverage_Visualizer/MiCoP_Reference_Database/Removed_Genomes_from_RefSeq
 ```
 qsub submit-RemoveRefSeqDuplicatedGenomes_bacteria.sh
 ```